 The principles of effective teaching

-Q. The principles of effective teaching.
+Explain the principles of effective teaching

 Being an effective teacher is much more than simply having the right materials.
 Effective teaching means maximizing communication and developing great presentation skills.
 While teaching involves innumerable skills and traits, a few basic principles can be distilled for the teacher in-training.